Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 ### Prohibited Subscriptions

-- **Non-Equality Operations**: Subscriptions can’t match event parameters using less than (\<), greater than (\>), range, or bitwise operations.
-Only strict equality is supported.
+Not everything is supported.
+Keep these restrictions in mind:

+**No inequality matching.** Subscriptions only support strict equality.
+You can't filter by less than, greater than, ranges, or bitwise operations.

-- **Complex Criteria Sets**: Subscriptions can’t use disjunction or sets of criteria within a single subscription.
-While calling the `subscribe()` method multiple times can achieve similar results, it may lead to combinatorial explosion.
+**No disjunction within a single subscription.** You can't say "match topic A or topic B" in one call.
+You can achieve similar results with multiple `subscribe()` calls, but be careful as this can lead to combinatorial explosion.

-- **Single Chain and All Contracts**: Subscribing to events from all chains or all contracts simultaneously is not allowed.
-Subscribing to all events from only one chain is also prohibited, as it is considered unnecessary.
+**No blanket subscriptions.** Subscribing to all events from all chains, all contracts, or an entire chain is not allowed.

-- **Duplicate Subscriptions**: While duplicate subscriptions are technically allowed, they function as a single subscription.
-Users are charged for each transaction sent to the system contract.
-Preventing duplicates in the system contract is costly due to EVM storage limitations, so duplicate subscriptions are permitted to keep costs manageable.
+**Duplicates are allowed but redundant.** Duplicate subscriptions function as a single subscription, but you're still charged for each transaction to the system contract.
+Preventing duplicates on-chain would be prohibitively expensive, so this is left to the developer to manage.

 ## Dynamic Subscriptions

-Reactive contracts can dynamically manage their subscriptions based on incoming events.
-Since the system contract responsible for managing subscriptions is only accessible from the Reactive Network, the ReactVM's contract copy handles these operations and communicates with the Reactive Network using callbacks.
-You can read more on that in [ReactVM and Reactive Network As a Dual-State Environment](./react-vm).
-Below is an example of how you can make a dynamic subscription, based on the [Approval Magic Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/approval-magic).

-### Imports and Initialization

-Initialize the contract by declaring constants and variables that will be used throughout the contract:
+Sometimes you need to add or remove subscriptions at runtime based on what's happening on-chain.
+Since the system contract is only accessible from Reactive Network, and event processing happens in the ReactVM, dynamic subscriptions work through callbacks: the ReactVM sends a callback to Reactive Network instance of the same contract, which then calls `subscribe()` or `unsubscribe()`.

+For more on why this roundtrip is necessary, see [Lesson 3: ReactVM and the Dual-State Environment](./react-vm).
+The example below is based on the [Approval Magic Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/approval-magic).

+### Contract Setup

+The contract declares its constants and state variables, then subscribes to the events that will trigger dynamic subscription changes:

 ```solidity
 pragma solidity >=0.8.0;